Code Signing Vs. SSL Certificate: Differences Explained

 Essentially, there are two types of Code Signing Certificates: Standard Code Signing Certificates and Extended Validation (EV) Code Signing Certificates.

-Standard Code Signing Certificates: They are the most commonly used Code Signing Certificates used for signing executable software and applications that are available on the Internet.
+The most commonly used Code Signing Certificates sign executable software and applications available on the Internet.

-EV Code Signing Certificates: Extended Validation Code Signing Certificates are advanced Code Signing Certificates that are responsible for authenticating the identity of the software publisher.
+Extended Validation Code Signing Certificates authenticate the identity of the software publisher and are advanced Code Signing Certificates.
 Unlike the standard one, it provides additional security features, such as hardware-based key storage and real-time monitoring of the certificate status.
 Moreover, this certificate undergoes a more rigorous vetting process than standard or individual Code Signing Certificates.

 Code Signing Validation Process

 The CA will verify the information provided in the application by checking public records or getting in touch with the software publisher directly.
 This ensures that the software publisher is a trusted entity, and so is its code.
-As soon as the information provided in the application has been verified, the CA will issue the Code Signing Certificate.
+The CA will issue the Code Signing Certificate as soon as the information provided in the application has been verified.

 Issuance Time for Code Sign Certificates

-The issuance time of a Code Signing certificate can vary based on the certificate authority (CA) issuing the certificate and the type of certificate being issued.
-However, most certificate authorities (CA) are able to issue Code Signing certificates in a relatively short period of time, usually within a few days to a week.
+The certificate authority (CA) issues the certificate and determines the issuance time of a Code Signing certificate, which can vary based on the type of certificate being issued.
+However, most certificate authorities (CA) can issue Code Signing certificates in a relatively short period, usually within a few days to a week.

 For EV Code Signing certificates, the issuance time can take longer.
 It is because the CA needs to perform additional checks and verifications, such as checking public records and contacting the software publisher directly.
 Its issuance can take up to several weeks, as the CA needs to ensure that the software publisher is a legitimate entity and that the code is legitimate.